Most interesting landmarks of Bahrain

 - King Fahd Causeway – Northern Governorate and Saudi Arabia, Eastern Province.
 25 km long system of causeways and bridges across the waters of Gulf of Bahrain, connecting Bahrain to Saudi Arabia.
 Road has 4 lanes and it was built in 1981 – 1986.

-Described wonders of Bahrain
+Described landmarks of Bahrain

 The most surprising landmarks in this small island country are the monuments left by a Dilmun culture – prehistoric or ancient culture which sometimes is seen as a separate civilization.